hannesmannerheim/qvitter/README.md

 TODO
 ----

-1. Join new external groups and follow new external users
+1. Join _new_ external groups and follow _new_ external users ("New" meaning users/groups that the server don't know yet)

-2. Follow people on other instances

-3. Auto suggest mentions
+2. Auto suggest mentions

-4. Register
+3. Register

-5. Background image uploading/editing
+4. Background image uploading/editing

-6. Color theme
+5. Color theme

-7. Auto url-shortening setting under queet box
+6. Auto url-shortening setting under queet box

-10. Settings (e.g. don't show replies to people I don't follow)
+7. Settings (e.g. don't show replies to people I don't follow)

-11. Syntax-coloring in queet-box, maybe codemirror (worked nicely for ltr but not rtl text when I tried it)
+8. Syntax-coloring in queet-box, maybe codemirror (worked nicely for ltr but not rtl text when I tried it)

-12. Image/file upload, drag-n-drop!
+9. Image/file upload, drag-n-drop!

-13. Search users
+10. Search users

-14. Recommended users
+11. Recommended users

-15. Filters (hide queets containing strings, e.g. mute users)
+12. Filters (hide queets containing strings, e.g. mute users)

-18. Better responsive design
+13. Better responsive design

-19. More languages
+14. More languages

-20. Queet-page
+15. Queet-page

-21. New api for serving _number_ of new items in several streams (to show number of new items in menu/history)
+16. New api for serving _number_ of new items in several streams (to show number of new items in menu/history)

-22. New "expand queet" api for getting conversation, retweets, favs and attachment in the same request
+17. New "expand queet" api for getting conversation, retweets, favs and attachment in the same request

-23. DMs
+18. DMs

-24. Node.js long polling server and an new api that serve aggregate of all polling users requests in one go
+19. Node.js long polling server and an new api that serve aggregate of all polling users requests in one go